 We were distraught.
 We needed somewhere as some sort of base – working as itinerant teachers, months out from Britain, nowhere to really call ours.

 One teacher – Donald – a gentle soul from the Scottish Borders, always listening to the World Service, tall and wiry, like a wolfhound, took to saving money from the small pay packets we received each week and skipped the hotels all together.

 He would sleep in the toilets of Vienna’s Sudbanhoff station.
 He said it was quite comfortable really.
-He had slept in many train station toilets in his time, he told us, and the Sudbanhoff were definitely the best of the lot.
+He had slept in many train station toilets in his time, he told us.
+The Sudbanhoff were definitely the best of the lot.

 Or he would just stay awake, walk the streets.
 As we were having to do now.

 Tutoring young children in schools with him, I would often have to go into his class where he had fallen asleep on the teacher’s desk at the front – rows of expectant Austrian kids staring up at him – and prod him awake.

 And there were many times where I’d stare at the back of Donald, slow dancing in some loud, heaving club with an Austrian girl who had fallen for his dark good looks.
 As she slowly turned round on the dance floor, everyone else frenetically dancing around them, Donald would be revealed – fast asleep, face crumpled on her shoulder.

 One night Donald fell asleep standing up, his feet like hinges, falling on a table full of glasses, cutting himself to ribbons.

 He was rushed to hospital where a nurse sat with him for days and nights as he contracted gangrene and it was thought that his leg might have to be amputated.